 - Tax and non-tax incentives to support foreign investment

-- Creation of national Information and Communications Technology councils and more
+- Creation of national Information and Communications Technology council.

-Tracing back, the Philippines was colonised by foreign forces from Spain, United States, Japan, Portugal, and other countries.
-As a nation that was colonised by various foreign invaders in the past, Filipinos were influenced with ethical values, traditions, customs, behaviours, and ways of life that weren't originally theirs.
+Tracing back, the Philippines was colonised by foreign forces from Spain, the United States, Japan, Portugal and other countries.
+As a nation that was colonised by various foreign countries in the past, Filipinos were influenced by ethical values, traditions, customs, behaviours and ways of life that weren't originally theirs.

 This history is what has built the Filipino character at present.
 Not only have they adopted many of the western cultural traditions but also the lifestyle.
 They communicate effectively with their foreign partners in the industry as there is almost no language barrier and can speak about common topics of interest from sport, politics, television, news or work concerns.
 This western lifestyle adoption has created compatibility among Filipinos and foreign cultures giving them the edge against other nationalities in providing excellent BPO services.

 The Filipinos are known for their warmth, hospitality, and generosity of spirit.
 The Philippines is culturally diverse, thanks to centuries of Asian, Spanish and American influences.
 This has made the Filipino people very open and easy to work with - they are social, friendly, motivated, hard working and are highly customer-focused.